Hi-io/Machine-Learning-Algorithm-Python/README.md

 | Age            | Age of applicant                                                                      |
 | Education      | Education of applicant                                                                |
 | Gender         | The gender of applicant                                                               |

+The results is reported as the accuracy of each classifier, using the following metrics:

+Jaccard index

+F1-score

+LogLoass